terbshaeusser/ntutils/docs/containers.md

 * index (`size_t`): The index the new value should have.
 * value (`value_type`): The value to add.

-Inserts an value into the list at the given index.
+Inserts a value into the list at the given index.
 The index is checked with an assert.

 ### *_insert_ref